Emilia Eberle: Later life

+After her retirement, unable to obtain a coaching job, Eberle worked in a watch factory for two years.
+In 1985, she was able to begin coaching children.

+Like the Károlyis, Comăneci, and others, Eberle left Romania, crossing the border illegally on foot in 1989.
+Eberle decided to leave as she could not obtain a passport.
+She left behind her family, who she did not tell about her plans to defect.
+In Hungary, she coached and lived with her mother's elderly aunt.

-Like the Károlyis, Comăneci, and others, Eberle left Romania, moving to Hungary in 1989 and to the United States in 1991.
+She moved to the United States in 1991.
 She is married and has a son, Roland, born in 1999.
-She coaches in California with a fellow expatriate Hungarian from Romania, the gymnastics coach and choreographer Géza Poszár.
+She coaches in California with a fellow expatriate Hungarian from Romania, the gymnastics coach and choreographer Géza Pozsár.
+In the US, she changed her name to Trudi Kollar.

-In November 2008, Eberle — who goes by the name Trudi Kollar, incorporating her first name and her married last name — gave an interview to KCRA-TV attesting that Béla and Márta Károlyi regularly beat her and her teammates for mistakes they made in practice or competition.
+In November 2008, Eberle gave an interview to KCRA-TV attesting that Béla and Márta Károlyi regularly beat her and her teammates for mistakes they made in practice or competition.
 "In one word, I can say it was brutal," she told KCRA.